 There is no single answer to that question.
 Each service provider will have their own strategies.
 However, the agile service provider will value understanding the customer’s goals in using the service over providing exactly the service defined, neither more nor less.

 As a result, the agile service manager is more concerned with making a given service act fit for purpose and for use, rather than simply relying on execution according to the defined process.

 Once again, Kanban meshes well with this agile approach.
 We already saw in the previous proposition that we do not expect to use a Kanban board with dozens (or even hundreds!) of distinct value streams.

 We expect, instead, that the main phases of work will be defined on the board with a level of detail that might depend on the degree to which the work is obvious, complicated, complex or chaotic (as defined in the Cynefin framework).

 Using a Kanban board helps to emphasize the need to do work that provides value for the service consumer.
 This is in striking contrast to the detailed workflow tools that characterize traditional service management or business process management.

-In short, the question for the rigid practitioner using traditional tools is “Am I performing the prescribed task according to the prescribed service levels?”.
-The question for the agile service manager using Kanban is “Am I helping the flow of work advance towards delivering the output that provides value to our customers?”
+In short, the question for the rigid practitioner using traditional tools is, “Am I performing the prescribed task according to the prescribed service levels?”.
+The question for the agile service manager using Kanban is, “Am I helping the flow of work advance toward delivering the output that provides value to our customers?”